felixmunthe/Smoothing-RTA/README.md

-# Smoothing-RTA
-We are exploring the effectiveness of smoothing techniques on synthetic RNP data to enhance trend detection in rate-transient analysis (RTA), focusing on improving flow regime identification and reservoir characteristics.

 # About the Project
 This repository contains the research and implementation of various smoothing techniques applied to rate-normalized pressure (RNP) data aimed at improving trend detection in rate-transient analysis (RTA).
 Our study evaluates the effectiveness of these methods in identifying underlying patterns and enhancing the accuracy of critical metrics like flow regime times and reservoir characteristics.